CEAMTEAM/ceamteam/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 * Save Editable Fields
 * Export Tables - CSV, Excel, PDF
 * Import Tables - CSV, Excel, Google Sheets
-* Autoupdate from Google Sheets
+* Auto update from Google Sheets
 * Diagrams
 * Table History

 = Styling =

-* Borders – you can select “Cell” border – adds border around all four sides of each cells or “Row”border – adds border only above and under each row.
+* Borders – you can select “Cell” border – inserts a border around all four sides of each cell or “Row” border – inserts a border only above and under each row.
 * Compact – reduce the amount of white space.
-* Highlighting – enable row highlighting on mouse over.
+* Highlighting – enable row highlighting as the mouse pointer hovers over an object.
-* Disable wrapping – disable wrapping of content in the table, so all text in the cells will be on a single line.
+* Disable wrapping – disable wrapping of the table content, so all text in the cells will be on a single line.
-* Highlight the order column – highlight the column that the table data is currently ofdered on.
+* Highlight the order column – highlight the column that the table data is currently ordered by.
-* Row striping – for example – you use a table, but the table’s rows are difficult to separate visually, especially when there are many columns (or multiple lines to a row) – add row striping to a table, it will display rows background in two similar shades of color to alternately.
+* Row striping – for example – you use a table, but the table’s rows are difficult to separate visually, especially when there are many columns (or multiple lines to a row) – add row striping to a table, it will display rows background in two similar shades of color.

 = Step 4: Preview settings (include charts and graphs preview) =